michelle-hwang/michelle-hwang.github.io/_pages/projects.md

 # Smaller Projects

-Regulatory rewiring in the Ftz-F1 gene
+* Regulatory rewiring in the Ftz-F1 gene
-<br>A hierarchical analysis of the clinical, genetic, and imaging data for Alzheimer's Disease
+* A hierarchical analysis of the clinical, genetic, and imaging data for Alzheimer's Disease